0xvon/hide-and-seek/README.md

-# zkSNARK CIRCOM Example
+# zkSNARK Hide And Seek

-This is zkSNARK circuit and verifier contract example.
+This is zkSNARK circuit and verifier contract.

 ## zk circuit